 4. Granada, Nicaragua

-Following a more or less complete shut-down of tourism due to civil unrest in 2018, Nicaragua is finally open for visitors to explore once more.
-Tourism is still a little slow in places as the riots of recent years have severely damaged the country’s reputation, but it will get there eventually.
-For now, it’s a perfect time to travel to Nicaragua, avoiding crowds and putting your 2020 Christmas money into the hands of people who really need it after almost a year with no business.
+Following a more or less complete shut-down of tourism due to civil unrest in 2018, Nicaragua finally opened for visitors to explore once more in 2019, only to be abruptly shut again in 2020.
+Tourism pre-pandemic was still a little slow in places as the riots of recent years have severely damaged the country’s reputation, but it will get there eventually.
+When it’s safe to travel again, it will be a perfect time to travel to Nicaragua, avoiding crowds and putting your 2021 Christmas money into the hands of people who have been awaiting the return of tourism longer than most.
 Plus, it goes without saying that it’s a beautiful place to travel to!
-In my opinion, Granada is the most beautiful, vibrant and interesting destination that Nicaragua has to offer.
+In my opinion, Granada, Nicaragua is the most beautiful, vibrant and interesting destination that the country has to offer.